Junbo345/Actinve_learning_Strong_Lensing/modelcard.md

 ### Training Data

 The training data is downloaded directly from the World Bank API, code available in [View the code](scripts/02-download_data.R).
-We cleaned them can saved them into a single parquet file availiable in [View the parquet](data/02-analysis_data)
+We cleaned them can saved them into a single parquet file available in [View the parquet](data/02-analysis_data)

 ### Training Procedure